menu

 Hume is a tiny town located in the state of Missouri.
 With a population of 283 people and just one neighborhood, Hume is the 470th largest community in Missouri.

-Because occupations involving physical labor dominate the local economy, Hume is generally considered to be a blue-collar town.
-46.48% of the Hume workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Hume is a blue-collar town, with 46.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hume is a town of construction workers and builders, managers, and service providers.
 There are especially a lot of people living in Hume who work in business and financial occupations (15.49%), maintenance occupations (8.45%), and sales jobs (7.04%).

 In Hume, however, the average commute to work is quite long.
 On average, people spend 40.39 minutes each day getting to work, which is significantly higher than the national average.

-The citizens of Hume have a very low rate of college education: just 6.21% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Hume has a very low overall level of education: only 6.21% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Hume in 2022 was $26,261, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,044 for a family of four.
 However, Hume contains both very wealthy and poor people as well.
 Hume also has one of the higher rates of people living in poverty in the nation, with 33.59% of its population below the federal poverty line.